 On top of these benefits, a gas fireplace offers you the ability to choose your design aesthetics to match your room setting or budget.
-Most fireplaces offer both traditional and modern design options for fronts, firebox media, and liners to match your style.
+Most fireplaces provide traditional and modern design options for fronts, firebox media, and liners to match your style.

 Q: Is There A Difference In Heat?

 The most important note to consider here is the consistency of heat that each fireplace can offer you.
-With a gas fireplace, you will never have to worry about the fire running cold.
+You will never have to worry about the fire running cold with a gas fireplace.
 In fact, with modern controls, you can set your gas fireplace to a timer to turn on or off whenever you need radiant warmth the most.

-A gas fireplace burns cleaner with natural gas, producing fewer polluting emissions compared to wood.
+A gas fireplace burns cleaner with natural gas, producing fewer polluting emissions than wood.

 So, when it comes down to making that final decision between a gas or wood fireplace, consider the above information to help make the decision process as easy as possible.
 Also, for more information on Valor Gas Fireplaces, click here.